swansonk14/admet_ai/README.md

 This git repo contains the code for ADMET-AI, an ADMET prediction platform that uses [Chemprop-RDKit]((https://github.com/chemprop/chemprop)) models trained on ADMET datasets from the Therapeutics Data Commons ([TDC](https://tdcommons.ai/)).
 ADMET-AI can be used to make ADMET predictions on new molecules via the command line, via the Python API, or via a web server.
 A live web server hosting ADMET-AI is at [admet.ai.greenstonebio.com](https://admet.ai.greenstonebio.com)

+ADMET-AI will be described in a forthcoming paper.

 Instructions to reproduce the results in our paper are in [docs/reproduce.md](docs/reproduce.md).

-TODO: cite paper

 - [Installation](#installation)
 - [Predicting ADMET properties](#predicting-admet-properties)